 In the late 60's when I was Geoff Unsworth's Camera Operator (Cabaret, 2001, Superman, Bridge Too Far, Tess, etc) the studio camera was a Mitchell BNC and you spent most of the time on complicated shots worrying about the side finder which you operated through.
-The worry was the parallax, because very often you would line up the shot and in order to get the actor in the frame the way you wanted them, he or she would have to be halfway out of the image in the viewfinder..
+The worry was the parallax, because very often you would line up the shot and to get the actor in picture the way you wanted them in the viewfinder, he or she would have to be half out of picture.

 This made life difficult and you seemed to be more worried technically than creatively.
-One day Sydney Samuelson brought down a great big box with something that looked more like a bazooka from wartime.
-We put it on the BNC and suddenly the BNC turned into a reflex camera.
+One day Sydney Samuelson brought down a great big box with something that looked more like a bazooka from wartime, we put it on the BNC and suddenly the BNC turned into a reflex camera.